Backup and restore in Azure Database for PostgreSQL - Flexible Server

 I configured my server with zone-redundant high availability.
 Do you take two backups, and will I be charged twice?

 No. Irrespective of HA or non-HA servers, only one set of backup copies is maintained.
-You'll be charged only once.
+You're charged only once.

 How do I restore my server?